 The name of the dish is listed in English and Portuguese (underneath the English name in cursive).
 Measurements are in US Customary and Metric.
 Each recipe includes a headnote with background information, serving size (generally 4-6, occasionally 8-10) and tips.

 These particular pastries have a rich egg dough flavored with orange juice and brandy.
 They are rolled thin and fried until crisp and golden.
 After frying, they are immediately coated in cinnamon sugar.
 Other Filhó recipes in the book include Filhós de Cenoura da Tia Leta (Aunt Leta’s Carrot Fritters) and Filhós da Graciosa (Fried Dough of Graciosa).

 I hand-rolled the pastries, but you can also use a pasta machine.
 You want the dough to be very thin, about 1/16th of an inch.
 If it is too thick, then the pastries will become too dark and not have the desired crisp texture.
 I fried the pastries to a light golden color for personal preference, but a deeper medium golden will create a richer taste.

-This recipe makes about 2 1/2 dozen pastries, but you can also halve it for a smaller group (or double if desired).
+The fried Filhós will keep in an airtight container for up to a month.
+This recipe makes about 2 1/2 dozen pastries, but you can also halve it for a smaller group.